iann0036/tf-cfn-provider/docs/providers/huaweicloud/VpcPeeringConnectionAccepterV2.md

 When a cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.
-The requester can use the `huaweicloud_vpc_peering_connection_v2` resource to manage its side of the connection and the accepter can use the `huaweicloud_vpc_peering_connection_accepter_v2` resource to "adopt" its side of the connection into management.
+The requester can use the `Terraform::HuaweiCloud::VpcPeeringConnectionV2` resource to manage its side of the connection and the accepter can use the `Terraform::HuaweiCloud::VpcPeeringConnectionAccepterV2` resource to "adopt" its side of the connection into management.

 ## Properties

-TBC

 ## Return Values